Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-What is an eyewash station inspection checklist?
+What is a eyewash station inspection checklist?

 An eyewash station inspection checklist is a structured form used to verify that an emergency eyewash station is operational, accessible and compliant with Australian Standard AS 4775 (Emergency eyewash and shower equipment).
 It covers the access path, signage, water flow and delivery, water temperature and quality, physical condition of the unit, and compliance documentation.
 Regular inspections ensure the station will work when it is needed most, prevent bacterial growth in plumbing, and provide documented evidence of compliance for WHS audits and regulator inspections.

-Benefits of eyewash station inspections
+Benefits of using this eyewash station inspection checklist

 • Emergency readiness: confirm the station activates quickly and delivers continuous flow when an eye exposure occurs.